A College Preparatory Private School Serving Pre-Kindergarten Through Grade 12.

 Read More about Upper School Students Research Influential Hispanic Figures for National Hispanic Heritage Month

-Harbour View Campus Celebrates National Hispanic Heritage Month Through Literature
+Harbour View students learn more about National Hispanic Heritage Month during library class

 In honor of National Hispanic Heritage Month, students at our Harbour View Campus enjoyed reading several special literary selections during their library classes, including "Turning Pages," "Mango, Abuela and Me," "Chavela and the Magic Bubble" and "Waiting for the Biblioburro."
 In addition to learning more about the cultures of Spanish-speaking people, students added a few Spanish words to their vocabulary.